 Permanent alimony is one of many different types of spousal support that can be ordered by the court in a Florida divorce.
 This is the most common type of alimony that spouses think of when they consider whether or not spousal support will be a part of their divorce, and it comes as a surprise to many that permanent alimony is only actually awarded in specific circumstances.
-If you are considering divorce in the Tampa Bay area and would like to speak with a professional about your case, call or contact the law office of Blair H. Chan, III today to schedule a free evaluation.
+If you are considering divorce in the Tampa Bay area and would like to speak with a professional about your case, call or contact the law office of Blair H. Chan, III today to schedule an initial consultation.

 What is Permanent Alimony?

 Permanent alimony is spousal support that exists for an indefinite duration.
 This type of alimony is deemed appropriate to provide for a spouse’s needs and necessities of life when that spouse lacks the financial ability to provide for themselves after the marriage.
 In order to receive permanent alimony, the court must determine that no other types of spousal support are appropriate for the case.
 Permanent alimony terminates only after the remarriage of the recipient spouse or the death of either spouse.